Food Pantry

 • DCF cash benefit letter or print out from ebtedge.com

-• Bank statement – Bank statement must be within last 30 days, and can be used for self-employed or pension.
+• Bank statement – Bank statement must be within the last 30 days, and can be used for self-employed or pension.
 All deposits are considered income.
-Must include client’s name on the bank statement.
+Must include the applicant's name on the bank statement.

-• Proof of child support from KANPAY system or bank statement showing deposits of child support.
+• Proof of child support from the KANPAY system or a bank statement showing deposits of child support.

-• Cash Payment - If employee is paid cash: copies of the checks or letter from employer stating their income for the last 30 days.
-The number of hours worked and hourly rate for last 30 days should be included on the letter.
+• Cash Payment - If the employee is paid cash, copies of the checks or a letter from the employer stating their income for the last 30 days.
+The number of hours worked and the hourly rate should be included in the letter.

 Human Services has three food pantries in Johnson County.